-No. Allergies to prickly pear are rare, although allergy to cactus fruit has been reported.2
+No. Allergies to prickly pear are rare, although allergy to cactus fruit has been reported.

 As you would when introducing any new food, start by offering a small amount of prickly pear for the first few servings.
 If there is no adverse reaction, gradually increase the amount served over future meals.

-24 months old and up: Time for the next step!
-When you feel confident in the child’s biting and tearing skills, and the child understands instructions, try offering a whole peeled prickly pear and model how to bite into the juicy flesh and spit out the seeds by eating a fruit alongside the child.
+Time for the next step!
+When you feel confident in the child’s eating skills and the child understands instructions, try offering a whole peeled prickly pear and model how to bite into the juicy flesh and spit out the seeds by eating a fruit alongside the child.
 Be sure to stay within an arm’s reach in case help is needed.
 If you feel the child is not ready for fruit with seeds, continue to offer foods flavored with prickly pear that has been mashed and deseeded.
 At this age, you can also experiment with prickly pear by serving dishes that you can enjoy alongside the child, such as prickly pear salsa, prickly pear salad, or smoothies with prickly pear juice.

 To Store: Prickly pear banana sauce keeps in an air-tight container in the fridge for 3 days or in the freezer for 2 months.